Illinois Compiled Statutes

 country and this

 State.
 To reinforce the study of the role and contributions of Hispanics, such curriculum shall include the study of the events related to the forceful removal and illegal deportation of Mexican-American U.S. citizens during the Great Depression.
+In public schools only, the teaching of history shall include a study of the roles and contributions of lesbian, gay, bisexual, and transgender people in the history of this country and this State.
 The teaching of history also shall include a study of the

 role of labor unions and their interaction with government in achieving the